A product for permutation groups and topological groups: Introduction

-In Remark~\ref{remark:construction} we outline a general method for using the box product to construct exotic examples of non-discrete simple groups that are totally disconnected, locally compact, and compactly generated.
-For example, one can take $\gpa$ to be a finitely generated simple group (with some additional properties) and $\gpb$ to be finite, and the resulting product $\Boxproduct{\gpa}{\gpb}{}$ inherits many of the properties of $\gpa$ but is not discrete.
+In Remark~\ref{remark:construction} we outline a general method for using the box product to construct exotic examples of compactly generated groups in $\mathcal{S}$.
+For example, one can take $\gpa$ to be a finitely generated simple group (with some additional properties) and $\gpb$ to be finite, and the resulting box product of $\gpa$ and $\gpb$ inherits many of the properties of $\gpa$ but is not discrete.
 Since the class of finitely generated simple groups is known to contain many unusual groups (see \cite[Theorem C]{obraztsov96}, \cite[Theorem 28.7]{olshanski} or \cite[Theorem 1.1]{osin10} for example) we see, for the first time, that the class of simple, totally disconnected, locally compact, compactly generated and non-discrete groups is similarly broad.

+The results in this paper demonstrate that, for a systematic study of $\mathcal{S}$, the isomorphism relation is too fine.
+Perhaps the relation of local isomorphism is more suitable.
+The following question arises naturally at this point: Do there exist uncountably many local isomorphism types of compactly generated groups in $\mathcal{S}$?